sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 <figcaption> Increasing button sizes and font sizes </figcaption>
 </figure>

-All these modifications helped make the app more accessible to a wider audience.

 Finally, we still needed to address users who are blind.
-This would prove to be a more difficult challenge for us, because up until then we had been focusing entirely on visual art (which is often what is put up in museums).
+This would prove to be a more difficult challenge for us, because up until then we had been focusing entirely on visual art.
 However, from further research we found that the art world itself has made several advances in making art accessible to the blind.
-The Louvre, the Guggenheim, and the Metropolitan Museum of Art in NY are great examples of [museums that have established tactile tours of their galleries](https://mashable.com/2016/12/29/art-accessibility-blind-low-vision/#mc68orKeKmqJ).
-Although we did not have time to incorporate new features in our app at the time, we do now know that our app can be made much more accessible by providing information about which museums provide these kinds of tours, and providing audio versions of the background information.
+The Louvre, the Guggenheim, and the MET are great examples of [museums that have established tactile tours of their galleries](https://mashable.com/2016/12/29/art-accessibility-blind-low-vision/#mc68orKeKmqJ).
+Although we did not have time to incorporate new features in our app at the time, we know that our app can be made much more accessible by providing information about which museums provide these kinds of tours, and providing audio versions of the background information.

 ## Ethics